trembanis/election-blog/content/post/2024-11-03-final-prediction/index.md

 |District Of Columbia |                    94.12|Democrat   |
 |Hawaii               |                    71.77|Democrat   |

+The table below zooms in on the seven swing states of this election cycle.
+While all of the predictions are centered below 50, with Trump predicted to win, every single interval crosses the decisive 50% mark at the 80% confidence level.

 |State          | Dem Two-Party Vote Share| Lower| Upper|Winner     |
 |:--------------|------------------------:|-----:|-----:|:----------|